 WITS – Canada’s bullying-prevention program

-In a 2016 report from Dalhousie University, WITS was determined to be the best program of it
+In a 2016 report from Dalhousie University, WITS was determined to be the best program of its kind in Canada.

 Learn more about the WITS Program (for K – grade 3) here.